HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-database.md

         curl -u username:token "https://<YOUR_REPOSITORY_FQDN_AND_PATH>/"
         ```

-3. **Wait for the Persistence Node to initialize the IQ database:**
+3. **Wait for the Persistence Node to initialize the IQ database and user:**

     Monitor the Persistence Node logs: